ssfsx17/fight-rpg/05-Rules.md

 When a fighter is at 10 or more damage, they are defeated, and can no longer participate in the fight.
 But, player-fighters as well as those of the same or higher strength can take injuries to keep fighting.
 One injury removes 1 damage, but **reserves** one skill point.
 Flexible pool must be spent on that skill, but the injury prevents a token from being gained.

-**Example:** "The Dragon" reaches 10 damage, and decides to take an injury to his Spirit skill.
+**Example:** "The Dragon" reaches 10 damage, and decides to take an injury to his Complex Actions skill.
 This decreases his damage to 9.
-However, he must now spend at least 1 Flexible Pool on his Spirit every round, and does not gain the first Complex Action token from such expenditure.
+However, he must now spend at least 1 Flexible Pool on Complex Actions, and does not gain the first Complex Action token from such expenditure.

 The limit on injuries taken on a skill is equal to that skill's number.
-For example, with a Spirit skill of 4, a fighter cannot take more than 4 injuries to Spirit.
+For example, with a Complex Actions skill of 4, a fighter cannot take more than 4 injuries to Complex Actions.

 ## Chain Knockdowns